getaclue/getaclue.github.io/_posts/2018-12-10-how-to-quickly-setup-your-first-fastmail-email-account-for-your-business.markdown

 ---
 layout: post
-title: 'How to quickly setup custom fastmail email account for your business domain'
+title: "How to quickly setup custom fastmail email account for your business domain"
 categories:
   - software engineering
   - email